kk0013/CritiCuRL/README.md

     trainer.nnodes=1
 ```

-Each epoch first runs the **offline rollout** over the whole dataset (multi-rollout scoring of all step-truncated variants, critical-step selection into `key.json`, diagnostics in `<rollout_data_dir>/diff_metrics.jsonl`), then runs the **online update** (criticality-ordered curriculum GRPO on the selected variants).
+Each epoch first runs the **offline rollout** (multi-rollout scoring of all step-truncated variants, critical-step selection into `key.json`, diagnostics in `<rollout_data_dir>/diff_metrics.jsonl`), then runs the **online update** (criticality-ordered curriculum GRPO on the selected variants).
 Repeat the training over the difficulty stages of the curriculum, advancing to the next stage once the reward stabilizes.

 Key method-specific options in `verl/trainer/config/grpo_trainer.yaml`: